shubhamwaghagkmf010/dnschange/README.md

 - 🔄 Resets DNS settings to default (DHCP) if needed

 ## 📥 Download
-- Download the DNSChange.exe file from the [Releases Page](Releases).
+- Download the DNSChange.exe file from the [EXE](https://github.com/shubhamwaghagkmf010/dnschange/releases/download/dnschange/DNSChange.exe).

 ## 📚 What Is This?